josehvaldes/DocumentStorage/README.txt

 #Build
 > docker build -t docustorageui:dev -f ./DocuStorageUI/Dockerfile .

-As soon as the images are registered in your docke, you can run the docker-compose command using the docker-compose.yml.
+As soon as the images are registered in your docker, you can run the docker-compose command using the docker-compose.yml.
-If you want to run the API only use the api-docker-compose.yml file.
+If you want to run the API only, use the api-docker-compose.yml file.